Ann. N.Y. Acad. Sci. 1019: 559–563 (2004)

 TABLE 1.
 Dogs surviving with no neurological deficit after prolonged normothermic cardiac and circulatory arrest induced by ventricular fibrillation*

-* Dogs were resuscitated after the periods shown by immediate cardiopulmonary bypass, rapid postinsult cooling to 34°C, and a complex pharmacological support protocol that will be described elsewhere (Harris et al., in preparation).
+* Dogs were resuscitated after the periods shown by immediate cardiopulmonary bypass, rapid postinsult cooling to 34°C, and a complex pharmacological support protocol that will be described elsewhere (Harris, Darwin, Wood, Russell, Fletcher, O'Farrell, in preparation).
 All dogs were allowed to survive for at least 6 months after resuscitation.

 **Temperature just before electrically induced vintricular fibrillation.
 Tympanic temperature closely approximates intracerebral temperature in canines.
 Courtesy of Critical Care Research, Inc.